 Recent Work

-Refugee is a critique of governments and regimes complicity in the injustices, oppression and cruelty inflicted on the underprivileged and dispossessed.
-Media coverage of these injustices seems to negate the individual.
-This body of work focuses on individual relationships, families, children etc, in an attempt to humanise and depoliticise in favour of an emotional understanding.
+Refugee is a critique of the complicity of governments and regimes in the injustices, oppression and cruelty inflicted on the underprivileged and dispossessed.
+This body of work focuses on individual relationships, families, children etc, to humanise and depoliticise in favour of an emotional understanding.
+The course handling of the form, the textual qualities of the metals, and the patination are intended to suggest the harshness of the subject.

 The Intolerable Condition

-In Art and Revolution: Ernst Neizvestny and the role of the artist in the USSR, 1969, John Burger concludes that art has a role to play in challenging ‘the intolerable condition of inequality in the world’.
-Now, over fifty years later, there is far greater inequality in the world, but it remains, intolerable.
-Therefore art should continue, where possible, to highlight and challenge this condition.
+In Art and Revolution: Ernst Neizvestny and the role of the artist in the USSR (1969), John Burger concludes that art has a role to play in challenging ‘the intolerable condition of inequality in the world’.
+These works represent a challenge to the condition of inequality, exploitation and oppression of the individual progressing conceptually from a condition of passivity to one of revolt.

 SELECTED BIOGRAPHY